Extensive entanglement between coupled Tomonaga-Luttinger liquids in and out of equilibrium: Results: Entanglement and mutual information at finite temperatures

-In Fig. \ref{fig:thermal_mutual_info}a we probe the behavior of mutual information $I(A:B)$ in the vicinity of the threshold temperature $T^*$.
+We probe the behavior of mutual information $I(A:B)$ in the vicinity of the threshold temperature $T^*$ in Fig. \ref{fig:thermal_mutual_info}a.
 In contrast to decaying entanglement, $I(A:B)$ stays approximately constant.
-Meanwhile, the magnitude of $I(A:B)$ is comparable to $E_{\mathcal{N}}$ below $T^*$, meaning that below the threshold, a significant portion of the correlation consists of quantum entanglement.
-As one approaches $T^*$, the entanglement must get transformed into classical correlations to keep the mutual information constant.
+Meanwhile, the magnitude of $I(A:B)$ is comparable to $E_{\mathcal{N}}$ below $T^*$, meaning a significant portion of the correlation consists of quantum entanglement.
+Thus, as one approaches $T^*$, the entanglement must get transformed into classical correlations to keep the mutual information constant.

 The approximate independence of mutual information with respect to temperature persists far above $T^*$ as shown in Fig. \ref{fig:thermal_mutual_info}b.
 Intuitively, this can be explained if the role of temperature is only to rescale the magnitude of the local fluctuations in $A$ and $B$ without affecting their shared information.
 Instead, the shared information is governed by the tunneling strength, as supported by $I(A:B)$ monotonically increasing with stronger tunneling.
-Finally, for the same reason as the entanglement, the mutual information also scales linearly with the subsystem's length $I(A:B)\propto L$ (Fig. \ref{fig:thermal_mutual_info}c).
-But unlike entanglement, our analytical and numerical results show that the mutual information does not significantly scale with mean density.
+Finally, for the same reason as the logarithmic negativity, the mutual information also scales linearly with the subsystem's length $I(A:B)\propto L$ (Fig. \ref{fig:thermal_mutual_info}c).
+But unlike logarithmic negativity, our analytical and numerical results suggest that the mutual information does not significantly scale with mean density.

 So far, the correlation between the subsystems $A$ and $B$ is induced by tunnel-coupling at the Hamiltonian level and investigated in thermal equilibrium.
-In the context of experiments in Refs. \cite{gring2012relaxation,schweigler2017experimental, rauer2018recurrences, schweigler2021decay, tajik2023verification}, the temperature needed to observe entanglement between the two gases is an order of magnitude lower than what has been experimentally demonstrated.
-In the next section, we explore another scenario where the threshold temperature to observe entanglement is within experimental reach.
+In the context of experiments in Refs. \cite{gring2012relaxation,schweigler2017experimental, rauer2018recurrences, schweigler2021decay, tajik2023verification}, the threshold temperature for observing entanglement between the two gases is an order of magnitude lower than what has been experimentally demonstrated.
+In the next section, we explore another scenario where the threshold temperature is within experimental reach.
 The scenario involves pushing the system far away from equilibrium by coherent splitting.